APikielny/mannequinchallenge/README.md

 Here are the scripts:
 * `test_mannequin_on_grid.sh` and `test_grid_command`: run inference on a given model.
 Right now, the dataset can't be specified here and must be done manually (TODO I think I have this functionality in other inference functions though?)
 * `train_mannequin_on_grid.sh` and `train_grid_command`: train a model.
 Dataset must still be specified in train_from_scratch.py.
-(TODO name of python file is confusing because it doesn't always train from scratch.)
 Other options can be specified on command line, such as epochs, batch size, etc. See `mannequinchallenge/options/train_options.py` for full list of options.
+There are still several other training scripts lying around (`fourier_features_train_mannequin_on_grid.sh`), etc. They all point to different repos and show examples of flags for different model configurations.
+Ideally going forward, only one training script is necessary, but I am leaving these in for reference.
 * `L2_consistency_metric_script.sh` measure consistency of a model.
 This script doesn't require grid!
 You can simply call bash L2_...
 You can specify the data to use.
 However, this requires that data (output images) already be generated.
 Also, currently this only measures one video/set of frames at a time, but I think it would be better to measure it for a whole dataset and then take an average.
 The script outputs an image to `Consistency_Metrics/` showing the difference between each pair of frames.
 The top has the average difference, which is what we use.
 * `alias_free_L2_consistency_metric_script.sh` TODO I think this script is no longer necessary?
 * `visualize_mannequin_on_grid.sh`: PCA latent visualization of a model.
 Make sure the proper flags are passed to test_davis_videos.py so that the right model architecture is used when loading!
 For example, specify if using anti-alias upsampling or downsampling, fourier features, etc.